 Start-up and shut-down conditions should also be considered, as they can cause more extreme temperature variances than normal operating conditions.

 Be sure to include the temperatures and pressures of all these cases during the design stage, so they may be used in thermal calculations to determine whether an expansion joint is needed.
 Many problems that we have helped resolve for our clients were due to one of these extreme conditions being overlooked during the design and selection process.

-Once you and your exchanger designer have all of these cases documented, they can be input into the thermal design model in HTRI or Aspen, which calculates the mean metal temperatures for the shell side and tube side of the exchanger.
+Once you and your designer have all of these factors documented, they can be input into the thermal design model in HTRI, which calculates the mean metal temperatures for the shell side and tube side of the exchanger.
 The wider the variance between these mean metal temperature differences, the more likely the need for an expansion joint.

 The two most common types of expansion joints used in shell and tube exchangers are bellows type and flanged and flued, each with specific benefits and drawbacks to consider.

 Bellows style expansion joints are composed of a series of accordion-like convolutions that stretch and compress slightly as the exchanger parts grow and shrink.
 This type of expansion joint is typically formed from multiple thin plies of material.

 Depending on the shell side fluid, you may consider upgrading the alloy of the expansion joint to minimize risk of corrosion of these convolutions.
 Some clients upgrade to 316L stainless steel, and Alloy 625 is another good option for corrosion resistance.